 I’ll show you just one more thing from Nagaland, a state in the far north-easten part of India.
 There happened to be an exhibit of Nagaland textiles while I was visiting the Travelers’ Market.
 Here is a very striking piece of fabric patterned with supplementary wefts.
 It is quite a contrast to the delicate Miao brocade.
 I like the way the supplementary weft extends from the sides of the cloth to form a fringe….an interesting solution to bulky weft turns on the edge of the fabric.
 I have more interesting pieces to show from Nagaland….another time.

-My living room floor has once again turned into a hop-scotch field of baskets of skeined yarn, tagged bags of prepared warps, all sizes of balls of yarn arranged in possible color combinations, sticks, elastic bands, tape, warping boards and STUFF.
-This is where I prepare the warps.
-I love the speed and efficiency that comes from winding over 100 warps this way….choose the colors, wind the warp, put the warp on the sticks, make heddles.
+My living room floor has once again turned into a hop-scotch field of baskets of skeined yarn, all sizes of balls of yarn arranged in possible color combinations, sticks, elastic bands, tape, warping boards and STUFF.
+This is where I warp.
+I love the speed and efficiency that comes from winding many warps this way….choose the colors, wind the warp, put the warp on the sticks, make heddles.
 For the simplest warps I make the heddles after the warp is wound right there on the warping board….Done!…NEXT!

 Now that I don’t have my cat anymore, I don’t need to put everything away from kitty claws at night.
 This means that things can remain in sight and in mind at all times rather than being put away in the closet to be possibly forgotten.
 There is quite an array of bits and pieces scattered about to remind me that there is this certain thing that I wanted to investigate further, or that color combo that I wanted to try or that pattern that I wanted to chart.
 I see them during the day and step on them in the middle of the night if I need to visit the bathroom.